Contrast-Security-OSS/docs/content/developer/sdk/java/BambooPlugin.md

 ## About The Contrast Bamboo Plugin

-Lorem ipsum.
+[Sample intro below - please revise:

-The Contrast Maven Plugin is used to integrate the Contrast jar with your build.
+"The Contrast Maven Plugin is used to integrate the Contrast jar with your build.
 It is capable of authenticating a user to TeamServer, downloading the latest Java agent, and verifying your build.

 [Maven](https://maven.apache.org/) is a build tool that utilizes `pom.xml` files to configure your applications.
-It is used to build, package, and test Java applications.
+It is used to build, package, and test Java applications."]

 ## Installation
 The Bamboo Plugin is available on the Atlassian Marketplace.